 DLR is authorised by the Danish FSA to issue SDOs and ROs.
-By extension, DLR is also authorised to issue bonds pursuant to section 15 of the Danish Mortgage-Credit Loans and Mortgage-Credit Bonds etc. Act (Senior Secured Bonds).
+By extension, DLR is also authorised to issue SSBs pursuant to section 15 of the Danish Mortgage-Credit Loans and Mortgage-Credit Bonds etc. Act.

 4.2 Assets eligible as security for the issuance of SDOs and ROs